smsenger/professional-property/README.md

 #PersonalWebsite
 This is my personal website, including about me page, dissertation page, and resume.
+It was completed during DigitcalCrafts pre-work and does not utilize responsive styling.